elastic/enterprise-search-sharepoint-server-connector/README.rst

     ees_sharepoint -c ~/server-1-sharepoint_server_connector.yml full-sync

+Note: -c option is optional only for Linux environments.
+For Windows and MacOS the user needs to provide the config file via -c option.

-By default the connector will put its default config file into a `config` directory along the executable.
+In Linux, By default the connector will put its default config file into a `config` directory along the executable.
 To find the config file you can run 'which ees_sharepoint' to see where the executable of the connector is, then run 'cd ../config' and you'll find yourself in the directory with a default 'sharepoint_server_connector.yml' file.